tashi-2004/Data-Visualization-Tableau-Traffic-Collision-Insights/README.md

 ## Project Overview
 This project analyzes traffic collision data by focusing on injuries, fatalities, contributing factors, and geographic distributions.
 It uses Tableau’s interactive visualization capabilities to create a series of sheets, dashboards, and an overarching story for easy exploration and understanding of the data.

+## Files
+- `Book1.twb`: Contains all sheets, dashboards, and story.
+- `Report.pdf`: Summarizes the analysis, insights, and recommendations.

 ## Dataset

 - `tashi.csv`: [Download](https://mega.nz/file/bQtlQKDY#bj5GsCbgSy_0HZGGGJYy4yQRrvuZ6VxD5NHHxQctGU4)